cibinjoseph/fourPointWing/README.md

 # fourPointWing
-Program to generate an uncambered wing lattice given four corner points.
+Program to quickly generate an NACA XXXX wing lattice given four corner points.
-Twist, sweep and taper of the wing may be incorporated in the vertices provided as input.
+Twist, sweep and taper of the wing may be incorporated in the vertices provided as input or given ass inputs.

 # Usage
-The four vertices of the semispan are to be input in-code.
+The four vertices of the semispan may be input in-code if necessary.
-The code may be compiled and executed using the Makefile provided using the command
+The code may be compiled and executed, using the Makefile provided, with the command
 `make`
 The output is in PLOT3D, ASCII, non-multigrid, double precision format.